robertplaut/echoboard/README.md

 **Live Demo: [https://robertplaut.github.io/echoboard/](https://robertplaut.github.io/echoboard/)**

-A responsive, single-page React application that provides a lightweight dashboard for team members to track personal interaction counts, view their GitHub pull requests, and log daily summary notes.
+A responsive, single-page React application that provides a lightweight dashboard for team members to view their GitHub pull requests and log daily summary notes.
 All data is stored and synced via [Supabase](https://supabase.com).

 ---